 Calvinists make the irrational leap of logic that “because God knew it was going to happen, He had to be The Cause.”
-Excuse me, my knowing that a certain event is going to happen, such my knowing that our current excuse for a president would be disastrous to our nation before his election, does not mean that I caused it.
+Excuse me, my knowing that a certain event is going to happen, such my knowing Obama would be disastrous to our nation before his election, does not mean that I caused it.
 He got elected despite my best efforts to ensure the opposite result.
 The same principle applies to God.

 That concept also completely ignores the role and purposes of our spiritual adversary.
 The source of all evil is Satan and his followers are the agents of everything negative on this planet.
 The devil is a definitive psychopath and seeks to harm us because he has no conscience and no moral compunctions against concocting whatever plans to steal, kill, and destroy might strike his fancy.
 One of the greatest lies he has successfully perpetrated upon the Church is the idea that God inflicts evil upon us for some inexplicable and unfathomable “good.”

 Man’s Depravity & Will

 Arminianism is right on the money on this one.

 Nowhere in the Word of God does it even remotely imply that God has to overrule human will to ensure that His purposes and works are successful in this earth.
 Indeed the Word states that His Word/will and human freewill coexist in perfect harmony: